top of page

 What is Equity Compensation?

 Companies use equity compensation as an incentive to align employees' interests, keep them motivated, and improve retention of key employees and executives.
-In return, employees receive discounted and sometimes free shares of company stock, which allow them to participate directly in the company’s growth.

 Types of Equity Compensation